-Entrepreneurs considering setting up shop should consider that Huntington is one of the hardest-hit cities in one of the states suffering most severely from the nation's opioid crisis.
+Entrepreneurs considering setting up shop should consider that Huntington is one of the hardest-hit cities in one of the states suffering most severely from the nation's opioid crisis, even calling in the National Guard for help.
 The town's mayor estimates more than one in 10 residents are addicted.
 The larger metro region is losing residents, and fewer than 20 percent of the area's population are college-educated.

 ATLANTIC CITY, NJ